opensearch-project/documentation-website/_migrations/getting-started-data-migration.md

 * A snapshot will be taken and stored in S3 in this guide, and the following assumptions are made about this snapshot:
   * The `_source` flag is enabled on all indexes that will be migrated.
   * The snapshot includes the global cluster state (`include_global_state` is `true`).
-  * Shard sizes up to approximately 80GB are supported.
+  * Shard sizes up to approximately 80 GB are supported.
 Larger shards can not be migrated.
 If this is blocker for your migration, contact the [migration's team](https://opensearch.slack.com/archives/C054JQ6UJFK).
 * Migration Assistant will be installed in the same region and have access to both the source snapshot and target cluster.

 ---